 - Explore extracurriculars.
-Colleges want to see that you are involved beyond your required academics - this shows them that you are driven, passionate, and an obvious candidate for leadership material.
+Colleges want to see that you are involved beyond your required academics - this shows them that you are driven, passionate and an obvious candidate for leadership.
 At Metro, there are always plenty of opportunities to get involved with what you love.
 Take advantage of them!

 - Use summers wisely.
 Summers are great for decompressing from the stress of school, and a large chunk of free time you can use to your advantage.
-Traveling, volunteering, and going to camps are some of the things you can do to strengthen your college applications when you begin applying.
+Traveling, volunteering and going to camps are some of the things you can do to strengthen your college applications before you begin applying.

 - OCTOBER: Take the PSAT.
 This isn't a necessity, and colleges won't see or use your scores in the admission process.
 HOWEVER, not only is it great practice for the actual SATs, it can be used in awarding scholarships.
 A high PSAT score can qualify you for a National Merit Scholarship - these students are heavily recruited by colleges.

 - Assume a leadership role in an extracurricular activity.
 This will show colleges that you are an active leader, not a bystander.

 - Take the SAT or ACT test.

 - Start drafting a college list.
 Think about what you want in a college.
 Consider different locations, environments, sizes, available housing, etc. Here is a great list of factors you should identify as you begin to draft your list.